AishuVenkat7/Jobapp/README.md

 # Monolithic JobApp
-Future Enhacement: Converting this to Micro Service
+Future Enhacement: Converting this project to Microservice project